telliott99/MyMath/kepler/kepler-feynman.rst

-.. _kepler2:
+.. _kepler-feynman:

 #######
 Feynman
 #######

 Richard Feynman gave a famous series of talks at Cornell in 1964 that were videotaped and transcribed into a book.
-Bill Gates later purchased them and put them on the web, unfortunately with some Microsoft DRM.
-Still, I have the book, called *The Character of Physical Law*.
+Bill Gates later purchased them and they are now available on the web on YouTube.
+I still have the book, called *The Character of Physical Law*.
 This argument is from Chapter 2, *The Relation of Mathematics to Physics*.

 It depends on a tiny bit of calculus---specifically, the product rule for differentiation.
 It also uses the fact that the product rule is valid for vector cross products.
-(See my short write-up on the cross-product for a proof).
+(See :ref:`here <cross-product2>` for a proof and :ref:`here <cross-product>` for a general introduction to the cross-product).

-The rule is that if we have two vectors :math:`\mathbf{a}` and :math:`\mathbf{b}` which are changing (i.e. their individual components are functions of time), then
+The rule is that if we have two vectors :math:`\mathbf{a}` and :math:`\mathbf{b}` which are changing (i.e. some or all of their individual components are functions of time), then

 .. math::

     \frac{d}{dt} \ (\mathbf{a} \times \mathbf{b}) = \frac{d\mathbf{a}}{dt} \times \mathbf{b} + \mathbf{a}  \times \frac{d\mathbf{b}}{dt}

-In our application the two vectors are the position vector of the planet with respect to the sun, :math:`\mathbf{r}`, and the time-derivative of that vector.
+In our application the two vectors are the position vector of the planet with respect to the sun, :math:`\mathbf{r}`, and the time-derivative of that vector, which is just the velocity vector.

 .. math::